 EOF1 = read_EOFs(fn) # read EOF 1

-There are is one main function that does most of the plotting.
-You can find the documentation of the function at https://matplotlib.org/stable/gallery/mplot3d/box3d.html.
+There is one main function that does most of the plotting.
+You can find the documentation for the function at https://matplotlib.org/stable/gallery/mplot3d/box3d.html.

-We define the variables X, Y, and Z as 3D arrays with their respective values that are cut down to a specific range.
-To do this we use the function meshgrid with the order longitude, latitude, and depth.
-The meshgrid is built from cut dimensions to focus on the North Pacific.
+We define the variables X, Y, and Z as 3D arrays with their respective values, cropped to a specific region.
+To do this we use meshgrid with the order longitude, latitude, and depth.
+The meshgrid is built from the cropped dimensions to focus on a specific region.

-X and Y are 3D arrays with longitude, latitude, and depth values (in that order) cut down to a specified region.
-The cut are defined as values that focus on the North Pacific:
+X and Y are 3D arrays with longitude, latitude, and depth values (in that order) cropped to a specified region.
+The indices below are defined to focus on the North Pacific:

 lat_cut_start = 960 # index for the equator